Skip to main content

 The niacin flush technique uses 50 to 100 milligrams of nicotinic acid (immediate-release vitamin B3) about 30 to 45 minutes before a sauna session to dilate skin capillaries and help mobilize metals.
 It causes a temporary, harmless red flush and itching.
 It is generally safe in healthy adults, but anyone with liver disease, severe acid reflux, or who is taking statins should ask a doctor first.
 We use it selectively, not routinely.

-Heavy metals (especially mercury, cadmium, and lead) can damage mitochondria, the energy producers inside your cells.
+Heavy metals (particularly mercury, cadmium, and lead) can damage mitochondria, the energy producers inside your cells.
 They displace key minerals (zinc, magnesium, selenium) from mitochondrial enzymes and increase oxidative stress, which lowers ATP production.
 The clinical picture of chronic metal toxicity (deep fatigue, brain fog, exercise intolerance) maps closely onto mitochondrial dysfunction, which is why supportive cofactors like CoQ10, B-vitamins, and magnesium often help during a detox protocol.

 Related Intelligence